NĪTI

 Splintering into microservices because microservices are trendy.
 Microservices should serve ownership and scaling; otherwise they are bureaucracy.

-Sutra: Extravagance is the first ruin of kings.
+Extravagance is the first ruin of kings.

+Cost as a first-class constraint.
 Design caching, batching, and asynchronous patterns to reduce resource spend.
 Use cost-aware autoscaling; don't autoscale statelessly without bounds.

+Throttling and quotas.
 Rate limit at edge (API gateway) and per-tenant.
 Provide graceful responses (429 + Retry-After) and well-documented quotas.

 • Load model & cost projection documented